Home > Course Descriptions

 Fall/Spring, 6-15 credit hours

-In conjunction with a field supervisor at the host organization, the student will perform prescribed work within an administrative setting.
-This is a culminating experience in which the student will be expected to integrate and apply concepts gained in previous course work to actual situations.
-The internship will be tailored to the individual student’s career interests and the needs of the supervising organization.
-Such internship assignments may include, but are not limited to, information gathering, analysis, planning, implementation, evaluation, and other tasks and responsibilities as required.
-Fifteen weeks; 37.5-40 hours per week, as required.
+Financial service internship is a culminating experience in which the student will be expected to integrate and apply concepts gained in previous course work to actual financial service area.
+In conjunction with a field supervisor at the host organization, the student performs prescribed work within an administrative setting.
+The internship is tailored to the individual student’s career interests and the needs of the supervisor and supervising organization.
+Such internship assignments may include, but are not limited to, information gathering, analysis, planning, implementation, evaluation, and other tasks and responsibilities as required by the sponsor.
+This course can be taken multiple times up to a maximum of 15 credit hours.

 Prerequisites: Orientation to Culminating Experience (FSMA 429) and senior level status in the Financial Services program, or permission of instructor.